 Tests were evaluated when the meads were 4 months old at a local Oktoberfest blast with the Kingston area home-brew club, KABOB.
 Blind participants (other than myself) were asked to identify the odd mead out in a triangle test.
 The meads were poured 50-50 between in two groups of cups that looked identical except for a marking on the bottom of one set of cups.
 Randomly, half of participants were given two cups with the treatment, half were given two cups without treatment (as well as the other mead).
 Participants were asked their experience level with meads, how blown their palate was, and a their status as judges and home/professional brewers.
 If participants were correct, they were asked to say which mead they preferred and provide some comments on overall impression, aroma and flavor characteristics of the meads.

 There were 17 participants, of which I was the only BJCP beer judge and mead judge.
 I did think the difference between the baseline and treatment was quite obvious.
 Out of the 17 participants, only 6 were able to identify the odd mead out.
 Of the 6 that identified the odd-mead out, 5 preferred the mead with salt additions.
 Here is a summary of the results:

 More experience with meads was associated with higher success in the triangle tests.
 Those with less blown palates was correlated with being able to identify the odd-mead out.

-Again, I was the only mead and beer judge.
 Females who participated fared better than average and experienced home brewers did worse than average.